LorenzoJoquino/Physics215Project_CompSensGroup/docs/signal_reconstruction.md

 4. Now, when we perform random sampling from $a$, we are effectively "removing" rows from $a$.
 Let us call this random sampled signal $b$ a 1-D column vector of $p$ rows.
 This means $n-p$ rows were "removed".

+- In the book, [Steve Brunton discusses](https://databookuw.com/) this random sampling through a screening matrix.
+However, code for this is depicted as: perm = np.random.choice(np.arange(n), p, False) y = x[perm]

+- The advantage of random sampling vs uniform sampling is in the fact that random sampling is able to capture characteristics of the signal at different time scales because the distance between two sample points varies.
+In uniform sampling, the space between two sampled data poi

 5. Consequently, when we perform the equation in 3, we are also removing rows from $C$.
 However, $v$ is still a 4096 long array. $C$ is a $p$ row by $n$ column rectangular matrix.

 $$ b_{p\ rows} = C_{p\ by\ n} \times v_{n\ rows} $$